 - And many more lesses.

 Working from home is a time and money-saving bonanza.
-Pro!
+Huge pro.

-We spend the bulk of your time in a personal bubble.
-No longer do we make small talk or have lunches in the cafeteria with team members who we’d never interact with otherwise.
-And we rarely need to exert our social muscles to get along with (or at least tolerate) people who talk, believe, smell, and act differently from us.
+I spend the bulk of my time in a personal bubble.
+No longer do I have to make small talk or have lunches in the cafeteria with team members I’d never interact with otherwise.
+And I rarely need to exert my social muscles to get along with (or at least tolerate) people who talk, believe, smell, and act differently from me.

-Instead, we spend most of your time alone and the rest socializing with people like us.
+Instead, I spend most of my time alone.
+And I spend the rest socializing with people like me.

 This is bad.

-The negative effects on societal cohesion is a definite disadvantage of working from home.
+The adverse effects on societal cohesion is a definite disadvantage of working from home.